 The theater district runs from 40th to 54th Streets and from 6th to 8th Avenues.

-How to get there: Grab a MTA S Train in Grand Central Terminal and exit at Times Square Station.
+How to get there: Grab an MTA S Train at Grand Central Terminal and exit at Times Square Station.

 With audiences full of families, a Disney on Broadway production is my choice for kids’ first theater performance.
 Packed with tunes they know by heart, elaborate sets and glittering costumes, kids stay glued to their seats.
-During my last visit, we saw Aladdin.
+During one visit we saw Aladdin.
+With my sons, we got tickets to Harry Potter.

 Tip: Sure, you can hope for last-minute reduced seats though I reserved my seats way before my trip to ensure my family sat together.